byrantia/Lab_1/Readme.md

 ## Project Details:

-This project is a self-checkout system with two parts:
+This project is a self-checkout system with three parts:
 1) **In-store self-checkout (Raspberry Pi)**
    Customers scan items using a camera, view totals on an LCD, and pay using RFID (PayWave) or a 6-digit PIN.

 2) **Staff Mode**
    Staff must authenticate using the staff card (RFID) before restocking an item.
-By using the camera to scan the specific item barcode that needs to be restocked
+Staff scan the item barcode and enters restock quantity using the keypad

 3) **Online self-checkout (Website)**
    Customers browse items from a website, add to cart, choose self-collection or home delivery (+$4), pay, and receive a QR code for self-collection.